enadim/spring-cloud-ribbon-extensions/README.md

 :warning:You should use only lower case key names (http header limitation).

 ### [Combine Favorite Zone & Context Propagation](https://github.com/enadim/spring-cloud-ribbon-extensions/wiki/Context-Propagation-And-Favorite-Zone) :sparkles:
-Eureka:exclamation: Let's enter a world of easy development and testing with µService architecture.
+Eureka:exclamation: Let's enter a world of easy development and testing with micro-service architecture.
 * Developers are able to deploy & debug their own micro-service and get back any request they have initiated disregarding the entry point and without being annoyed by the requests they have not initiated.
 * Deploying in multi region-and let our clients (that have no knowledge of eureka, ribbon, zuul) choose the zone they prefer to target.
 * And other things that I have not thought about...